 But lately, he thinks as he walks into Public Library X in Alexandria, Texas, it's starting to get worse.
 Even his co-workers are ribbing him about taste in clothes, or lack thereof.
 They're all "with it," as the kids say.

-Peony, the reference librarian, got a kick out of showing off her day-glo-color dragon tattoo on her arm to anyone with a research query for her.
-And then there was the new librarian, Brad — he had a green-dyed mohawk ‘do.
-And his colleague Maud— gawd — her foot-long tangle of dreadlocks would give Medusa a run for her money.
+Peony, the reference librarian, gets a kick out of showing off the day-glo-color dragon tattoo on her arm to anyone with a research query for her.
+The new librarian, Brad, has a green-dyed Mohawk 'do.
+And Maud, her foot-long tangle of dreadlocks would give Medusa a run for her money.

 Booker waves to Peony and grunts greetings to everyone else on duty that morning.
-Sharon, the head honcho, glances up briefly and then goes back to filling out a mountain of order forms for things like a complete set of audiobooks of the collected works of Tom Clancy, laptops for the library bookmobiles that went around town twice a week laden with paperbacks and DVDs.
+Sharon, the head honcho, glances up briefly and then goes back to filling out a mountain of order forms for things like a complete set of audiobooks of the collected works of Tom Clancy and laptops for the library bookmobiles that went around town twice a week laden with paperbacks and DVDs.

-Groan.
-There's an e-mail from the EndNote team folks.
+There's an email from the EndNote team folks.
 They want him to repeat his wildly successful webex webinar on, guess what, EndNote, that he gave last year.
-Mark that a “yes,” Booker thinks.
+"Mark that a 'yes,'" Booker thinks.